 Communication By Mail

-Dan Rhodes painted this tempera on plater mural-fresco in 1939 for the Treasury Section of Fine Arts.
+Daniel Rhodes painted this egg tempera mural on plaster in 1939 for the Treasury Section of Fine Arts.
 It was originally installed in the post office and was restored in 2008.

 From an article in the Marion Times: